-Sydney may not be the cheapest city in the world to live in, but as Russell Crowe commented, “There’s an ease that I have living in Australia.
+Sydney may not be the cheapest city in the world, but as Russell Crowe commented, “There’s an ease that I have living in Australia.
 The best things about Sydney are free: the sunshine’s free, and the harbour’s free, and the beach is free.”
 And this goes for the rest of NSW too!

-So whilst you may pay more for some things you’ll be living in a spectacular environment that is the envy of so many.
+So whilst you may pay more for some things, you’ll live in a spectacular environment that is the envy of so many.

 28. You Get to See The Greatest Fireworks Show In The World – Every Year!